-65 Do FERS employees get service credit for unused sick leave under FERS?
+62 Do FERS employees get service credit for unused sick leave under FERS?

 FERS employees receive full credit for unused sick leave.
-The applicable public law, 111-84, made this effective January 1, 2014.
-See chart on the next page for converting unused sick leave into increased service time credit for higher annuity.
+See the follwing chart for converting unused sick leave into increased service time credit for higher annuity.
 Note that credit for unused sick leave does not count toward retirement eligibility.
 Service credit for unused sick leave is only used in the FERS basic benefit calculation.
-Credit for unused sick leave is not included in the FERS annuity supplement calculation.
+It is not included in the FERS annuity supplement calculation.
 Days of unused sick leave are used only to determine the number of years and months of service for annuity computation purposes; they cannot be used to compute the employee's high-3 average salary or to meet the minimum length of service required for retirement eligibility.

-66 Can FERS employees withdraw their retirement contributions to the FERS Basic Benefit Plan if they separate from government service?
+63 Can FERS employees withdraw their retirement contributions if they separate from government service?

 Yes.
-FERS employees are entitled to receive a refund of their contributions to FERS, plus interest, if the employee has more than one year of service.
+FERS employees are entitled to receive a refund of their contributions to FERS, (plus interest, if the employee has more than one year of service).
 But they will no longer be able to draw a pension.

-67 Can separated FERS employees who return to federal service redeposit previously withdrawn FERS contributions to get credit for prior service under FERS?
+64 Can separated FERS employees who return to federal service redeposit previously withdrawn FERS contributions to get credit for prior service under FERS?

-Public Law 111-84 allows FERS employees who leave government service and receive a refund of retirement contributions to be able to redeposit those funds plus interest back into the retirement fund upon reemployment.
+FERS employees who leave government service and receive a refund of retirement contributions are able to redeposit those funds plus interest back into the retirement fund upon reemployment.